CleverCloud/documentation/content/doc/addons/materia-kv.md

 - [Redis Commander](https://github.com/joeferner/redis-commander)
 - [Redis Insight](https://redis.com/redis-enterprise/redis-insight/)

-## Create a MateriaDB KV add-on
+## Create a Materia KV add-on

-You can create a MateriaDB KV add-on as simply as any other Clever Cloud service in the Console, [following this link](https://console.clever-cloud.com/users/me/addons/new).
+You can create a Materia KV add-on as simply as any other Clever Cloud service in the Console, [following this link](https://console.clever-cloud.com/users/me/addons/new).
 Select the Alpha plan (free during testing phase), an application to link to (or none), give it a name, and you'll get access to its dashboard giving you connection details.
 Environment variables shared with a linked application are listed in the `Service dependencies` section.

 We included them with the `REDIS_` format.
-Thus, you can just try to replace a Redis instance by MateriaDB KV.
+Thus, you can just try to replace a Redis instance by Materia KV.
 It's as simple as linking the new add-on, unlinking the old one and restarting your application!
 (Check commands you'll need first).

-You can also use clever tools to create a MateriaDB KV add-on and set environment variables to test it with a `PING` command:
+You can also use clever tools to create a Materia KV add-on and set environment variables to test it with a `PING` command:

 ```
 clever addon create kv DATABASE_NAME